Skip to content

 Hip dysplasia

-This condition affects the stability of the hip joint.
-The ball-and-socket joint doesn’t fit properly.
-When moving, it rubs and damages the joint.
-This causes pain and will eventually lead to arthritis.
-It’s a hereditary condition, but the severity is affected by diet and exercise.
-Overweight dogs are more likely to suffer due to the added weight on the joint.
+With this condition, the ball-and-socket hip joint does not fit properly .
+When moving, it rubs and causes pain and will eventually lead to arthritis.
+While hip dysplasia is a hereditary condition, the severity can be affected by poor diet and a lack of exercise.
+Obese or overweight dogs are more likely to suffer due to the added weight on the joint.

 Weight control and a restricted exercise programme will help, as well as pain relief and anti-inflammatories.
-Hip replacement surgery may be needed in severe cases.
+Hip replacement surgery is sometimes a requirement in severe cases.

 Progressive retinal atrophy (PRA)